eRaz00r/eRaz00r/README.md

 # 👋 Hewwo there!
-I'm Chris Farrugia
+I'm Chris

 > 💻 Software engineer since floppy disks were a thing.
 > 🤖 Studied AI before it was cool (Class of 2004).